EasylivingSoftwareSolution/ELSReact/README.md

 Before you begin with the installation and usage of this project, ensure that you have the following prerequisites met:

+**Node.js and npm:**

-Node.js and npm: This project is built with React.js, and therefore requires Node.js and npm to be installed on your system.
+This project is built with React.js, and therefore requires Node.js and npm to be installed on your system.
 You can download and install Node.js from [here](https://nodejs.org/en/download). npm is usually included with Node.js installation.

+Once you have met these prerequisites, you can proceed with the installation and setup of the project.

 ## Installation